andreimoment/simple_faq/README.md

     }

     formatted_faq_content = SimpleFAQ::Formatter.new(faq_content).html
     %>

     <%= formatted_faq_content.html_safe %>

- In a real applicatoin, you may want to have the faq content in a database and prepare the formatted_faq_content in the model.
+ In a real application, you may want to have the faq content in a database and prepare the formatted_faq_content in the model.

 ## Contributing